dspeyer/dspeyer.github.io/magic.md

 6. Lesser Compel: Target becomes compelled to perform a simple action (cost: 3)
 7. Greater Compel: Target becomes compelled to perform a complex action (cost: 5)
 8. Enforce Calm: Target becomes calm and rational, and loses all emotion-based bonuses or penalties (cost: 3)
 9. Phobia: Target becomes afraid of object of your choice.
-Must make will save (spell dc + 4) for friendly interaction, (spell dc) for unfriendly interaction, (dc – 4) to remain in presence of.  (cost: 5)
+Must make will save (spell DC + 4) for friendly interaction, (spell DC) for unfriendly interaction, (DC – 4) to remain in presence of.  (cost: 5)
 10. Lullaby: Target becomes sleepy, see below. (cost: 5)

 For taboos and compulsions, the target gains +4 on their save if the command runs contrary to their nature and a stacking +6 if it is very likely to result in their death.
 Furthermore, if the command at first seems innocuous and then becomes apparent not to be, the target gets a second save with the appropriate bonus.